syselement/blog/cyber-everything/threat-intelligence.md

 ![crowdstrike.com - © CrowdStrike](https://www.crowdstrike.com/wp-content/uploads/2019/07/threat-intelligence-lifecycle-3.jpg)

-**`T.I. lifecycle`** - the process of *turning raw data into finished intelligence for decision making and action*.
+**`T.I. lifecycle`** - the process of *turning raw data into finished intelligence for decision-making and action*.

-Every researsh is based on a variety of different versions of the intelligence cycle, but the *end aim is always the same*: **to lead a cybersecurity team through the development and execution of an effective threat intelligence program**.
+Every research is based on a variety of different versions of the intelligence cycle, but the *end aim is always the same*: **to lead a cybersecurity team through the development and execution of an effective threat intelligence program**.

 - `Requirements` - sets the scope/roadmap (goals & methodology) for a specific threat intelligence operation